WDI-SEA/notes/06-ruby-rails/rails-polymorphism/readme.md

 ##Objectives

+* Define polymorphism (in general)
-* Understand the purpose of polymorphic associations
+* Describe the purpose of polymorphic associations
 * Use the Rails model generator to generate a polymorphic model
 * Implement polymorphic associations